 Most Disney-Pixar flicks have some sort of underlying message.

-Wall E gave us a few, like "Get up and do something" and "Corporate culture shouldn't tell you how to live your life".
+Wall E gave the viewers a few, like "Get up and do something" and "Corporate culture shouldn't tell you how to live your life".
 The director claimed the Green Aesop was an Accidental Aesop since it was just required to create the setting.

 While being a kickass action-comedy, The Incredibles has some major messages on both the strength of family and the individual vs. a homogenizing society.